NutHubs/nsetbot2021/README.md

-# nsetbot2021
+# nsetbot
-NSETBot for Test Drive
+one bot for all data